lupyuen/lupyuen.github.io/src/mastodon.md

 TODO: Straightforwrd, thanks to the excellent Mastodon Docs

+_Will we have Users in our Mastodon Server?_

+Surprisingly, Nope!
+Our Mastodon Server shall be a tad Anti-Social...

+- TODO: Bot User

+- TODO: Federated ActivityPub

+TODO: Screenshot of user

+TODO: Approve user

+TODO: Working without email

 # Test our Mastodon Server

-TODO: Working without email

 Monitor the logs